Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 When taken correctly, the tablets begin to act immediately after the start of the course.

-How to choose the right drug for nulliparous and giving birth women?
+How to choose the right drug for nulliparous and parous women?

-Young, nulliparous women are more likely to be prescribed microdosed birth control pills.
-They are ideally suited for drugs such as Lindinet -20, Jess, Logest, Mercilon, Qlaira, Novinet.
+Young, nulliparous women are more often prescribed microdosed birth control pills.
+Such drugs as Lindinet -20, Jess, Logest, Mercilon, Qlaira, Novinet are ideal for them.

-Features of contraception depending on the age of the woman
+Features of contraception depending on the woman’s age

-The selection of birth control pills is a difficult task that can be solved together with the attending physician.
-The purpose of the task is reliable protection against the onset of unwanted pregnancy.
-Criteria may be efficacy, absence of side effects, ease of use of tablets and the speed of fertility recovery after contraceptive discontinuation.
+Selecting birth control pills is a difficult task that can be solved together with your doctor.
+The goal of the task is reliable protection against unwanted pregnancy.
+The criteria may be effectiveness, absence of side effects, ease of use of the pills and speed of restoration of fertility after discontinuation of the contraceptive.

 Undoubtedly, the choice of contraceptive drug depends on age characteristics.

-At what age can birth control pills be taken?
+At what age can you take birth control pills?

 The periods of a woman’s life are divided into adolescence - from 10 to 18 years, early reproductive - up to 35 years, late reproductive - up to 45 years, and perimenopausal - lasting 1-2 years from the last menstruation.

-It is desirable to start contraception in adolescence, unless, of course, there is a need for it.
+It is advisable to start contraception in adolescence, if, of course, there is a need for it.
 In recent years, there has been a decrease in the age of first pregnancy and childbirth, and the frequency of abortions at a young age is increasing.

-The most effective for adolescents, according to WHO, are recognized as combined oral contraceptives containing low doses of steroids, and third-generation drugs containing progestogens.
-Three-phase drugs are best suited for adolescents: Triziston, Triquilar, Tri-regol, as well as single-phase drugs: Femoden, Mercilon, Silest, Marvelon, which regulate the course of the menstrual cycle.
+According to WHO, the most effective for adolescents are combined oral contraceptives containing small doses of steroids and third-generation drugs containing progestogens.
+Three-phase drugs are best suited for adolescents: Triziston, Triquilar, Tri-Regol, as well as single-phase drugs: Femoden, Mercilon, Silest, Marvelon, which regulate the course of the menstrual cycle.

 Birth control pills for young girls